sharadregoti/tyk-docs/tyk-docs/content/tyk-developer-portal/tyk-portal-classic/portal-concepts.md

 Support for API Blueprint is being deprecated.
 See [Importing APIs]({{< ref "getting-started/import-apis#api-blueprint-is-being-deprecated" >}}) for more details.
 {{< /note >}}

-Within an API Catalogue entry, documentation must be attached to the catalogue entry for it to be published.
+Within an API Catalog entry, documentation must be attached to the catalog entry for it to be published.

 ## Developers